 There’s a lot to go over here, and some of it gets quite technical.
 Luckily, there are always links back to the Essentials sections where we simplify these processes and tell you step by step how to decode and utilize the massive amount of information that sites like Amazon give you access to.
 There’s also a glossary for those key terms and acronyms that get thrown around so much.
 And the forums where you can ask questions if you get confused.
 We’ve tried to design the site so that there’s almost no chance of you getting lost.

-For covers, blurbs, and descriptions—so key to selling a book—we have videos breaking down what the bestsellers look like and what their sales copy says.
+For covers, blurbs, and descriptions—so key to selling a book—we have videos and articles breaking down what the bestsellers look like and what their sales copy says.
 We tell you how the market research works in this genre so you can “write to market”—targeting your book to the right audience before you write it.

 And of course, that’s not all.
 We also have a study materials page with essential materials to continue your learning beyond our guide.